 4th Place - Eliza McNally - "Zig Zag Beach Shadows"

-Shooting 35mm photographs with a borrowed Nikon F analog camera, during a trip to France at age 17, photography became a thrill for Eliza that surpassed, by far, previous forms of two dimensional experimentation.
+Shooting 35mm photographs with a borrowed Nikon F analog camera, during a trip to France at age 17, photography became a thrill for Eliza that surpassed, by far, previous forms of two-dimensional experimentation.

-Battling learning disabilities, and graduating from Fordham University in 1986 with a degree in Humanities, Studio art and Photography, Eliza went on to study drawing periodically at the Art Students League in New York City.
-The process of making art was key to the recognition, interpretation and expression of form and content in the physical world.
+Battling learning disabilities, and graduating from Fordham University in 1986 with a degree in Humanities, Studio art, and Photography, Eliza went on to study drawing periodically at the Art Students League in New York City.
+The process of making art was key to the recognition, interpretation, and expression of form and content in the physical world.
 Getting a camera in hand once again was a joyful way to connect with the world around her.
-Feeling liberated from the boundaries of making traditional art, the capturing of light, form, mood, texture and emotion through the camera lens became the means to finding a deep and lasting passion.
+Feeling liberated from the boundaries of making traditional art, the capturing of light, form, mood, texture, and emotion through the camera lens became the means to finding a deep and lasting passion.
 The darkroom was always a magical place where subjects that came to light in the developing tray brought focused attention to these worldly elements, anticipating a bond with viewers through the sharing of black and white images.

-The immediacy and versatility of digital photography has introduced a new dimension to Eliza’s work.
+The immediacy and versatility of digital photography have introduced a new dimension to Eliza’s work.
 A limitless platform of possibility has opened up through the spontaneity of digital technology.
-With the addition of color to her work she shares her visual truths by using the camera as an editing tool as well as a vessel for representation.
+With the addition of color to her work, she shares her visual truths by using the camera as an editing tool as well as a vessel for representation.
 Her slow and thoughtful observation combined with the speed of digital editing presents a rich opportunity for story-telling, unlike the guesswork involved with the film medium.
 Her goal is to reveal the richness of everyday life; to point out the beauty found in the simplest of objects and settings, and the importance of the common individual.

 Always pushing to gain further discovery and new experiences in the digital universe, Eliza has embarked upon a rich and satisfying journey in the world of fine art.
-Amid the clamor of twenty first century expression and celebrity culture it is her hope that her images will find their way to her audience in a quiet, lasting and meaningful manner. www.esmdigitalart.com
+Amid the clamor of twenty-first century expression and celebrity culture, it is her hope that her images will find their way to her audience in a quiet, lasting and meaningful manner. www.esmdigitalart.com

 5th Place - Murray Ince - "Newtown, February”

 I love to teach people to draw and paint and have tutored classes at the Isle of Wight College.
 I take students for private tuition in my home studio, demonstrate for art groups and have run painting experiences for Warner Leisure and currently tutor The 5 Bells Art Group that meets in Brighstone on a Tuesday afternoon.
-I am a ‘Leader’ for HF Holidays, running painting and drawing holidays all over Britain as well as other painting holidays in Britain, France, Italy and Greece.
+I am a ‘Leader’ for HF Holidays, running painting and drawing holidays all over Britain as well as other painting holidays in Britain, France, Italy, and Greece.